TopsieTurvy/TopsieTurvy/README.md

 - 👋 Hi, I’m @TopsieTurvy
 - 👀 I’m interested in standardization of processes and epidemiological analysis through R scripts
-- 🌱 I’m currently learning variations of RMarkdown for research
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on solving common problems in epidemiology
 - 📫 How to reach me via my Linkedin Profile here https://www.linkedin.com/in/nicolebrightmph